jtd2226/CodingSchool/README.md

 <h2> Deploying the website </h2>

-* Anything inside carats: `<stuff>` should be replaced with your custom information.
-* Make sure to remove the carats as well.

 1. Make a new folder for your project
 2. Open up the folder in vscode
 3. Open up the terminal in vscode using `control + ``